MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsDatabase.md

 ```

 ### -LocalService
-**Below Content Applies To:** Lync Server 2013

-Validates all the databases used by any of the Lync Server services that are installed on the local computer.
-This includes not only locally-installed databases but also databases installed on remote computers, provided those databases are used by one or more local services.

-**Below Content Applies To:** Skype for Business Server 2015

-Validates all the databases used by any of the Skype for Business Server 2015 services that are installed on the local computer.
+Validates all the databases used by any of the Skype for Business Server services that are installed on the local computer.
 This includes not only locally-installed databases but also databases installed on remote computers, provided those databases are used by one or more local services.

 ```yaml